Justin Bieber's Message to Fans: ''Easter Is Not About a Bunny''

 The Canadian, who has been very devoted to the Hillsong Church in recent days and has often talked about his love of Jesus over the years, continued, "I am set free from bondage and shame I am a child of the most high God and he loves me exactly for where I am how I am who I am [sic]."

-For anyone who needs a little refresher: Easter is a Christian holiday that celebrates the resurrection of Jesus from the dead.
+For anyone who may be too full of Cadbury Eggs and may need a little refresher: Easter is a Christian holiday that celebrates the resurrection of Jesus from the dead.
 The Bible's New Testament says that that miracle occurred three days after Christ was crucified by the Romans c.
 30 AD.

-The popular holiday is often enjoyed by children and families, using the image of an "Easter bunny" who is known for planting Easter eggs for treasure-hungry kids.
+The popular pastel-filled holiday is often enjoyed by children and families, using the image of an "Easter bunny" who is known for planting colorful Easter eggs for treasure-hungry kiddos.